maximilian-gelbrecht/MCBB.jl/docs/src/basic_usage.md

 * Directly compute the difference between the individual values of the measures with a suitable norm.
 This is the default option (with an L1-norm used)
 * For each measure first compute a histogram or empirical CDF for each run and compare these with each other.
 For this purpose the keyword `histograms=true` needs to be set.
 This is recommended when investigating systems with many (more or less) identical subparts such as oscillator networks and the specific position/number of a single oscillator is not important.
 The default measure to compare the histograms is the 1-Wasserstein distance.

+The distance functions return elements of type [`DistanceMatrix`](@ref) or [`DistanceMatrixHist`](@ref).
+They behave just like regular arrays (and are in fact subtypes of `AbstractArray`) but also hold additional information about how the distance was computed.
+This can be espacially useful when using the histogram method.

 ## Clustering